jrtabash/ishlang/docs/specification.md

 ```

 ## Progn and Block
-Progn and block define a sequence of expression, and groups them into one expression.
+Progn and block define a sequence of expressions, and groups them into one expression.
 ```
 (progn
   <expression>